 Avoid taking a test again without understanding your mistakes and revising the recommended sections of the lesson.
 If you progress through the material with gaps in your knowledge, the later lessons will be difficult for you.
 This is because each lesson builds on the contents of previous lessons to take your language skills one step further.

-3. Why are exclusive videos important?
+3. Why are further study videos important?

 4. Why should I download content for offline study?

 If you spend a lot of time without Internet access, and these times are suitable times to study English, we strongly recommend that you download some or all of the online content for offline study.
 You can download video lessons, audio files, and pdf files of written content.
-This will give you access to your study material any time, anywhere and helps you to stay on track with your study plan.
+This will give you access to your study material anytime, anywhere and helps you to stay on track with your study plan.
 Gold and Silver members can use the free credits they receive daily to do this.
 Trial and Bronze members can purchase credits in Store.

-5. What are one-to-one sessions for?
+5. What are one-to-one sessions included in the Silver and Gold study plans for?

 6. How can I access both offline study and one-to-one sessions?